popsUlfr/steamos-btrfs/README.md

 - the original files are backed up next to the new files with a `.orig` extension so you can move them back into position
   + `sudo find /mnt -type f,l -name '*.orig' -exec sh -c 'mv -vf "$1" "${1%.*}"' _ '{}' \;`
 - make sure to disable the conversion systemd services or it will attempt to convert `/home` again
-  + `sudo rm /mnt/usr/lib/systemd/system/local-fs-pre.target.wants/steamos-convert-home-to-btrfs*.service`
+  + `sudo rm /mnt/usr/lib/systemd/system/*.target.wants/steamos-convert-home-to-btrfs*.service`
-- the `/home` partition will need to be force formatted back to ext4
+- the `/home` partition will need to be force formatted back to ext4 if it has been converted to btrfs (obviously all files on it will be lost!)
   + you can edit `/etc/fstab` to mount `/home` in tmpfs for the next boot : `tmpfs /home tmpfs defaults,nofail,noatime,lazytime 0 0`
   + force format the real `/home` to ext4 : `sudo mkfs.ext4 -m 0 -O casefold -F -L home /dev/disk/by-partsets/shared/home`
   + change the line in `/etc/fstab` back to ext4 : `/dev/disk/by-partsets/shared/home /home   ext4    defaults,nofail,x-systemd.growfs 0       2`